 And rightfully so.
 Buffett’s Berkshire Hathaway investment portfolio has averaged staggering annual returns of 20% per year since 1965 — doubling the average annual return of the S&P 500 over the same period.
 In other words, every $100 invested with Buffett then would be worth $910,000 today.

 With a track record like that, it may be worth looking at some of Buffett’s sage investing advice to see how we might improve our own portfolio performance.
 After polling some of our StreetAuthority experts, I came up with a few of our favorite lines from Buffett over the years:

 1. “Our favorite holding period is forever.”

-It may not be trendy or sophisticated, but buy-and-hold investing — Buffett’s favorite strategy according to Berkshire Hathaway’s 1988 letter — may be one of the few strategies actually proven to consistently make money over the long term.
-The proof comes from an Oppenheimer study, which found that the S&P 500 (commonly used as a benchmark for the stock market) never suffered a loss over any 20-year period going all the way back to 1950.
-The extensive study also showed short-term investing can be a bad idea, as the S&P 500 lost money 16 times in a one-year-period since 1950.
+It may not be trendy or sophisticated… But buy-and-hold investing — Buffett’s favorite strategy according to Berkshire Hathaway’s 1988 letter — is one of the few strategies actually proven to consistently make money over the long term.
+The proof comes from an Oppenheimer study, which found that the S&P 500 never suffered a loss over any 20-year period going all the way back to 1950.
+The extensive study also showed that short-term investing can be a bad idea, as the S&P 500 lost money 16 times in a one-year-period since 1950.

 2. “If a business does well, the stock eventually follows.”